Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Summary of Results

 \begin{theo} Let $K/H\to G/H\to G/K$ be a fat homogeneous bundle with $G/K$ a symmetric space.
 Then $G/H$ admits a homogeneous metric of $\Ric_k>0$ for $k= b(G/K)$. \end{theo}

 Fat homogeneous bundles are very rigid; indeed, a full classification of them was established by Bérard-Bergery \cite{Be75}.
 In Subsection~\ref{SS:fat_bundles_examples}, we examine fat homogeneous bundles whose base space $G/K$ is symmetric and satisfies $b(G/K)\leq (\dim G/K)/2$.
 By Theorem~\ref{THM:Wallach_generalization}, the corresponding total spaces $G/H$ admit homogeneous metrics of $\Ric_k>0$ for some $k< (\dim G/H)/2$.
 Theorem~\ref{THM:homogeneous_spaces_fat} provides a list of such total spaces $G/H$ and the $k$ for which $\Ric_k>0$.
-Here we only discuss the necessary cases for the proof of Theorem~\ref{THM:main_theorem_existence}.
-In the following quadruple of Lie groups $H_1<H_2<K<G$, each triple $H_i<K<G$ induces a fat homogeneous bundle:
+Here we only discuss in detail the necessary cases for the proof of Theorem~\ref{THM:main_theorem_existence_short}.
+The following triples induce fat homogeneous bundles:

 The inclusions are induced by standard diagonal block embeddings, except for the first one, where $p,q$ are coprime integers with $pq>0$, and